 After check-in, we went through to air side; there were no fast track lanes at Sofia airport and everyone merged into several queues for the security baggage checks.
 After this we were met with more queues at passport control.
 It’s not the best fast track experience even with low passenger numbers at the airport, there seemed to be quite a lot of queuing.
 Once you’re through the passport control, you’re met with a couple of shops selling the usual things you’d expect (perfume, alcohol, bags, etc…)

-There are three lounges at Sofia Airport, and Qatar Airways utilises the ASPIRE lounge.
-The lounge was sufficient, with a good selection of self serviced beverages (no champagne, but they have Prosecco) and nibbles.
-There are no shower facilities, and the toilets are opposite the lounge.
+There were three lounges at Sofia Airport, and Qatar Airways utilises the ASPIRE lounge.
+The lounge was sufficient, with a good selection of self serviced beverages (no champagne, but they had Prosecco) and nibbles.
+There are no shower facilities, and the toilets were opposite the lounge.
 OK but nothing to write about.

 Boarding wasn’t as organised as other airports.
 There was one air-bridge to get on the plane.
-Boarding onto the flight was done by class and was also available for people with One World Emerald status (British Airways Executive Gold Status).
+Boarding onto the flight was done by class and was also available for people with oneworld Emerald status (British Airways Executive Gold Status).
 On this occasion, they made the announcement when the plane wasn’t ready, so they checked our documents and kept us waiting in another area closer to the gate before boarding commenced.
-The boarding process could be smoother but as it was a short wait, there was nothing to complain about.
+The boarding process could be smoother but as it was a short wait, we were on the plane in a short time.

 Onboard welcome and pre takeoff